MGovier/WebMark/README.md

 ------------------------|-----------------------------------
 ROOT_URL                | The domain path for the application, such as `https://example.com/marking`.
 HTTP_FORWARDED_COUNT    | Number of reverse proxies deployed in from of Node.JS - i.e. `1`.
-PORT                    | Port to run on.
+PORT                    | Port to listen to.
 This should match the reverse proxy's expected local address, such as 3000.
-NODE_ENV                | `production` for running in production.
+NODE_ENV                | Set for npm modules.
+Use `production` for running in production.
 MONGO_URL               | Address for the MongoDB server.
 Follows pattern `mongodb://user:password@host:port/databasename`.